brunkrisla/KNN-with-NCV-from-scratch-/README.md

 The project also examines:
 - Feature selection on the Wine Dataset
 - Influence of noise on feature selection and classsifier evaluation
+- Compares the algortihm to the SCIKIT Learn